 - A mindset shift from our teams away from individual link outcome goals to overall qualified traffic lifts and content quality.

-- A focus on on-site strategy and site conversions compared to a link building strategy should help teams focus on the things that matter.
+- A focus on on-site strategy and site conversions compared to a link building (or off-page SEO) strategy should help teams focus on the things that matter.

 - The belief that less outreach also means more fulfilled content marketers.
 This should drive retention and better client understanding through the duration of the account and net volume of content creation and research done over time.